palw3ey/ye3ipsec/README.md

 ```

 ---
-- How do i update my container image without losing its content ?
+- How do i update my running container to the latest ye3ipsec image without losing my container data ?
 ---
 The folder /etc/swanctl is persistent, and won't be deleted by a `docker rm`.
 You can find its path on the host using this command :
 ```bash